 Ford & Tesla are the only 2 American car companies to avoid bankruptcy.
 I just got home from the factory.
 You think this is an option.
 It is not.

-If the reader can suspend their disbelief that Elon Musk is an ordinary human being, I think we can agree that no one alive is immune to such a parade of intense and constant stress.
+If the reader can suspend their disbelief that Elon Musk is an ordinary human being, I think we can agree that no one alive is immune to such a damaging parade of intense and constant stress.
 Maybe that’s why Tesla is one of the most shorted stocks on the New York Stock Exchange.
-Are the short sellers betting on the devastating effects of a lack of sleep or something else?
+However, before this woeful doubt devolves into talk about stopping assembly of electric vehicles and pulling cars off the streets, let’s please take a history lesson from 2002 and try hard not to repeat our same obvious mistakes.

 “Are you betting on humanity or against it?”
-The short sellers are betting against a viable hope to solve an energy crisis.
-If they are right, their future would be about as dismal as the 2008-2009 “Big Short”.
-The short sellers are strongly incentivized to kill the electric car, and that causes a troubling conflict of interest when a humanitarian disaster could be at stake.
+The short seller’s motives are inherently at odds with a viable solution to a growing energy crisis.
+If their short positions are right, the future would be even more dismal than the 2002 discontinuation and repossession of the GM EV-1.
+The short sellers are strongly incentivized to kill the electric car again, and that causes a troubling conflict of interest when an existential humanitarian threat could be at stake.

 Strivers and Thrivers

-There are two sides to the topics discussed, strivers like Elon Musk and thrivers like Arianna Huffington, and camps have started forming on both sides of the decidedly divisive issue.
+There are two sides to the topic of work-life balance, strivers like Elon Musk and thrivers like Arianna Huffington, and camps have formed on both sides of the polarizing issue, sparking a conversation on the topic among many thought leaders in the industry.https://www.youtube.com/embed/adqBE3jHVI0

-Elon Musk is by no means alone in setting audacious goals and being fanatically obsessed with achieving them.
+Elon Musk is by no means alone in setting audacious goals, and being fanatically obsessed with achieving them.
+His situation demands high expectations, and building consumer faith in the breakneck speed that he employs to achieve the seemingly impossible.
 Strivers can land rockets, and strivers have an unshakable belief in the importance of hard work.
 Strivers talk about “hustle”, as in putting in the right kind of effort, and for strivers when it comes to success, “hustle” is just another part of the equation.

 Arianna Huffington, and her new startup Thrive Global represent the thrivers.
 Thrivers prioritize health, wellness, family, and friendships above work.
-Thrivers deserve credit for winning the eight hour workday, and now they are pushing back against the memetic voluntary 80 hour work week.
+Thrivers like Robert Owen and Karl Marx deserve credit for winning the eight hour workday, and now a new generation of thrivers is pushing back against the memetic voluntary 80 hour work week.
 Alexis Ohanian, co-founder of Reddit, took a stand against “hustle” culture at the Web Summit 2018 in Lisbon, and he’s asking thrivers to join the fight:

 How much are “strivers” and “thrivers” born that way, and how much do they learn along the way?
 Can we both understand our true selves and adopt the traits that best suit our circumstances – not blindly follow prevailing cultural norms or presume to know how others should live their lives?
 Can strivers and thrivers coexist?
 Can the two opposing worldviews be reconciled in the individual?
 Maybe so, maybe that’s what Whitman meant, “If I contradict myself, very well then I contradict myself.”
 That was quite a supreme idea he had there.